LASIK and Cataracts FAQs

 What is IntraLASIK and how is it different?

 General laser surgery for vision correction is really a two-step approach.
 First, a corneal flap (a hinged opening) is created and then folded back.
 Then, an excimer laser reshapes the inner cornea and the flap is folded back onto the eye.
 Corneal flap creation is considered the most critical step in vision correction surgery.
 A high quality, smooth fitting corneal flap is essential for an excellent result.
 Before IntraLASIK was introduced, the flap was created by cutting a thin flap along the top of the cornea with a surgical blade held by a device called a microkeratome.
 Refractive surgeons recognize that the microkeratome is frequently seen as the source of many complications as considerable skill and training are required to properly use it.
 In 2002 Dr. Tylock was one of the first surgeons in the United States to perform the more advanced IntraLASIK procedure that creates the corneal flap with a computer controlled femtosecond laser.
-Dr. Tylock and Dr. George custom program the parameters of your corneal flap based on the type of procedure and other measurements obtained during your examination(s) and studies performed.
+Our providers custom program the parameters of your corneal flap based on the type of procedure and other measurements obtained during your examination(s) and studies performed.
 IntraLASIK makes your laser vision correction surgery truly all-laser.

 Why is IntraLASIK safer?